JonathanMischuk/ls/README.md

 ### Get instance and Local Storage data

-* Returns a promise with storage data as value or error object
+* Returns a promise with storageItem object as value or error object
 * Has optional callback function with storage data parameter

 ```javascript